since1968/stat-blocks/homebrewery/src/hoplite.markdown

 Your rage lasts for 1 minute.
 It ends early if you are knocked unconscious.
 Once you have raged three times, you must finish a long rest before you can rage again.

 #### Battle Veteran
 You master the art of single combat.
-At 10th level, you gain advantage on any grapple checks you make.
+At 10th level, you gain proficiency in Athletics.
+If you already have proficiency in this skill, you double your proficiency bonus for any Athletics (Strength) checks you make.

 Additionally, other creatures provoke an opportunity attack from you when they enter the reach you have with your doru.

 #### Rapid Strike
 Starting at 15th level, you learn to trade accuracy for swift strikes.
 If you take the Attack action on your turn and have advantage on an attack roll against on one of your targets, you can forgo the advantage for that roll to make an additional attack against that target as part of the same action.
 You can do so no more than once per turn.